dangarmat/dangarmat.github.io/future_posts/2018-10-07-Mining-Sent-Email-for-Self-Knowledge.md

 # you could try ‘??mailbox’
 ```

 Returning `message` prints the whole thing, but with much additional unneeded formatting.
-So wored around it with nested `sub()` and `gsub()` commands on specific example emails to get down to the text I wrote and sent, only.
+So worked around it with nested `sub()` and `gsub()` commands on specific example emails to get down to the text I wrote and sent, only.

 It starts with this already difficult to understand call
 ```r